 Employee Training, Certification and Compliance:

 Because cross-training is fundamental for building functional flexibility into the workforce, it’s important to track employee skills and certifications.
+OnePoint integrated Learning Management System and ability to automate tracking from other systems is a huge time saver and gives visibility on employee training and compliance objectives.
 These metrics make it easier for managers to fill open shifts or replace absent workers with qualified employees to meet service level agreements and minimize compliance risk.

 OnePoint HCM Standard HR Metric: Training and Certifications